EoRImaging/FHD/dictionary.md

                'Blackman-Harris', 'Blackman-Harris^2', 'Tukey' <br />
   -*Default*: Not set (not the same as setting to 0!) <br />

-**nfreq_avg**: the number of fine frequency channels to calculate a beam for, using the average of the frequencies.
-The beam is a function of frequency, and a calculation on the finest level is most correct (nfreq_avg=1).
+**beam_nfreq_avg**: the number of fine frequency channels to calculate a beam for, using the average of the frequencies.
+The beam is a function of frequency, and a calculation on the finest level is most correct (beam_nfreq_avg=1).
 However, this is computationally difficult for most machines. <br />
   -*Range*: 1-# of frequency channels, as long as it evenly divides the # of frequency channels <br />
   -*Default*: 1 <br />
   -*eor_wrapper_defaults*: 16 <br />